futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

     * deliverable: Specific work product to submit (be concrete and measurable)
     * alignment: How it relates to the course content
     * learnworlds_assignment_id: Use format "milestone_N_assignment" where N is the milestone number
+  - CRITICAL SUBGOAL REQUIREMENTS:
+    * Each subgoal must BUILD LOGICALLY toward the student's ultimate northstar goal in a progressive sequence
+    * Each subgoal must be BASED ON the course subject matter and apply the skills taught
+    * Each subgoal must be DIFFERENT from the course's existing projects - it should extend or apply the knowledge in a new way specific to the student's goals
+    * Example: If a course teaches mixing with a rock song project, the subgoal for a darkwave producer would be to mix their own darkwave track using the same techniques
 • COURSE ORDERING (MANDATORY SEQUENTIAL ORDER - NO EXCEPTIONS): Use the "Futureproof Active Courses1" tool as the canonical source for course order, titles, URLs, and Level.
   - CRITICAL REQUIREMENT: Courses MUST be recommended in the EXACT SEQUENTIAL ORDER they appear in the tool data - this is non-negotiable.
   - SELECTION PROCESS: